 The Nisga’a spent almost a century asking the governments of British Columbia and Canada to acknowledge their land rights.
 Connected to this was the right to govern their own land.
 In May of 2000, after decades of negotiations, a final agreement was ratified by the Nisga’a, Canada and British Columbia.
 Known as the Nisga’a Treaty, it is the first Indigenous Treaty created in modern times in British Columbia.

 One focus of the treaty is Indigenous self-government.
-The Nisga’a are now governed by the Nisga’a Lisims Government, as well as four village governments – all of which are democratically elected.
+The Nisga’a are now governed by the Nisga’a Lisims Government - will open in a new tab, as well as four village governments – all of which are democratically elected.
 At the same time, these governments operate within the framework of the Canadian constitution and the Charter of Rights and Freedoms.
 For the first time in many years, the Nisga’a have control of their own land and their own governance.

 Voting for the future